HUSSEINI123/Udacity_Adventure_Game/README.md

 ## About the Game

-The Text-Based Adventure Game is an interactive console-based game written in Python.
+Udacity_Adventure_Game is an interactive console-based game written in Python.
 It offers players an immersive experience in a unique, fantasy-themed world where they make choices that determine the outcome of their adventure.
 The game's storyline can be easily customized to create different adventures.

 ## Features